-In this article, We will learn how to generate random numbers and data in Python using a random module and other available modules.
-In Python, random module implements pseudo-random number generators for various distributions including integer, float (real).
+In this article, We will learn how to generate random numbers and data in Python using a random module.
+In Python, a random module implements pseudo-random number generators for various distributions including integer, float (real).

 The Goals of this article: –